Beijing 2022: Shaun White’s last ride and the long journey to get there | DW | 09.02.2022

 For someone who has tested the boundaries of the sport, White surely found the hard way to make his fifth and last Olympic final.

-"Every Olympics has its own path, its own journey," White said when asked by DW about his journey to the final.
+"Every Olympics has its own path, its own journey," White told DW.
 "Sometimes it's easier than others and sometimes it's harder, and this one has definitely been more challenging."

 After securing his third halfpipe gold medal at the 2018 Winter Olympics in Pyeongchang, White tried to live a different Olympic dream.
 He put down the snowboard and tried to qualify for the 2020 Summer Games in Tokyo in skateboarding.